davidbannon/FPC_Laz_Install/readme.md

     $> fpc -vh <enter>

 You will get an error message because you did not provide something to compile but you will see the compiler version and which fpc.cfg its using.
+Make no mistake, that .cfg file is IMPORTANT!